Fianax/citigroup_group4/client-manual/Client Manual - Consumer Accounts.md

 MoneyPass is a registered trademark of Fiserv, Inc.

-Zelle® and the Zelle® related marks are wholly owned by Early Warning Services, LLC and are used herein under license.
+ZelleÂ® and the ZelleÂ® related marks are wholly owned by Early Warning Services, LLC and are used herein under license.

-## Amendments to the Citibank® Client Manual Consumer Accounts, November 14, 2024 Edition
+## Amendments to the CitibankÂ® Client Manual Consumer Accounts, November 14, 2024 Edition

 Please read and keep this notice with your important account records.